olpcsf/pathagar.info/pi/README.md

 ### Updating the Image

-With the `Pi` connected (via an ethernet cable) to the internet, run `raspi-config' and then upgrade the `OS`.
+With the `Pi` connected (via an ethernet cable) to the internet, run `raspi-config` and then upgrade the `OS`.
 Details of raspi-config can be found in `server-setup/raspi-config`.
 Once this is done, use `rsync` to copy the `server-setup` directory structure from this repostitory to `/home/pi/`.
 Then, as user `pi`::